CraftAlchemy/Tubi-clone/Signin.md

 # How to Sign In as an Administrator

-This document provides step-by-step instructions for logging into the Tubi TV Clone application with administrative privileges.
+This document provides step-by-step instructions for logging into the Myflix application with administrative privileges.

 ## Admin Credentials

 To access the admin dashboard, use the following pre-configured credentials which are defined in the mock user data:

--   **Email:** `admin@tubi.com`
+-   **Email:** `admin@myflix.com`
 -   **Password:** `password`

 ---